Price Gouging During The Los Angeles Wildfire Crisis

 Table of Contents

-Price gouging occurs when businesses or individuals dramatically increase the prices of essential goods and services—such as food, water, shelter, or gas—during a crisis, exploiting people’s urgent needs.
+Price gouging occurs when businesses or individuals dramatically increase the prices of essential goods and services — such as food, water, shelter, or gas — during a crisis, exploiting people’s urgent needs.
 This unethical practice adds financial strain to an already catastrophic situation.

 In hard-hit areas like Pacific Palisades, Pasadena, and nearby locations, short-term rental prices have surged well beyond the average 10% increase.
 According to reports, some rentals have skyrocketed by as much as 86%.
-Meanwhile, stores and online sellers are charging outrageously high prices for essentials like water, cleaning supplies, and tools.
+Meanwhile, stores and online sellers charge outrageously high prices for essentials like water, cleaning supplies, and tools.
 This crisis only deepens the pain for those already suffering.

 LA Wildfire Victims Shocked At Rent Hikes: “This Is Absolutely Unacceptable!”